danielfm/smudge/README.md

 ## Features

 * Communicates with the Spotify API via Oauth2
+* Displays the current track in mode line
 * List your public and private playlists and its tracks
 * Search for tracks and playlists that match the given keywords
 * Easily control basic Spotify player features like, play/pause, previous,